Samsung will update these Galaxy devices to Android 13

 In October 2022, Samsung updated three devices to Android 13 as the Galaxy S22, S22+, and S22 Ultra saw updates to the latest version of Android and One UI 5.0.
 The update was launched globally on October 24, but is still expanding to certain regional variants and carrier models.

 In November 2022, Samsung expanded the Android 13 update much further.
 On November 7, the update was launched on Galaxy S21 and Galaxy S20 series devices.
-The update started its availability in portions of Europe including Germany and Switzerland, and is expected to roll out in other regions soon after.
+The update started its availability in portions of Europe including Germany and Switzerland and is expected to roll out in other regions soon after.
+By November 14, the Android 13 update had expanded to the Galaxy S21 in India, Kazakhstan, and Russia, as well as some US carriers.

 - Galaxy S22 – Available globally